Myanmar court defers verdict in Aung San Suu Kyi trial | DW | 20.12.2021

 A source with knowledge on the current matter said the judge did not give a reason for deferral.

-Suu Kyi has been charged with the possession of unlicensed walkie-talkies and a set of signal jammers.
+Suu Kyi has been charged with the possession of unlicensed walkie-talkies, which police said she was using without permission from authorities, and a set of signal jammers.

 She faces a maximum penalty of three years and a year in jail if she's convicted, respectively.